testillano/h2agent/README.md

   asyncSend.
 Chain continuations (next step after response) are also posted here, freeing HTTP/2 I/O threads.
   This is the main knob for scaling client-mode throughput.

+[--traffic-client-pool-max-pending <size>]
+  Maximum pending dispatches in the worker pool; defaults to 0 (unlimited).
+  When the pool queue exceeds this limit, new ticks are discarded to prevent unbounded backlog and cascading timeouts.
+Chain continuations are never discarded.
+Monitor via GET /admin/v1/client/dispatch-latency (pending and discarded counters) and the prometheus metric h2agent_traffic_client_discarded_dispatches_counter.

 [-V|--version]
   Program version.